Last week I got an email from someone who needed a website. Someone offered $500 to build it for them. That sounds like a good deal, doesn’t it?

 Do They Specialize in Website Design?

 Just because someone is good with computers, like reinstalling a printer driver or bringing your laptop back to life, it doesn’t mean they can create a website that is attractive and generates business.
 It would help if you had someone who is focused on web design.
 And, by all means, call the computer network company when you need additional security on your computers.

 A responsible web design company will think beyond just the site design.
 They’ll create a site that is also search engine friendly and converts visitors to leads or sales.

 A company called several years ago that wanted search engine optimization for their site.
 The site was created entirely in Flash, which means that the search engines can’t read any of the text on their site.
 And it couldn’t be viewed on Apple mobile devices.
 The web designer failed to create pages that the search engines could actually read.

 My company has made a choice over the years to continually narrow our focus.
 We focus solely on web design and Internet marketing.
 We rarely do print projects and definitely don’t get into radio or TV.
-And we use professional designers for our web sites.
+And we use professional designers for our websites.

 Hiring an amateur or inexperienced web designer can hurt you in the short run and the long run.
-I see people start a small business who spent tons of time and money on brochures or embroidered shirts when they should concentrate on a good website and even better business cards.
-Great business cards are cheap and easy to design and communicate a lot about you when you hand it to a possible new client.
+I see people start a small business that spent tons of time and money on brochures or embroidered shirts when they should concentrate on a good website and even better business cards.
+Great business cards are cheap and easy to design and communicate a lot about you when you hand them to a possible new client.

 And having a great website says even more about you than a great business card.
 It will be a foundation for your business for years to come.
 And that can’t be found by having your site designed by an amateur.